phiamo/MopaBootstrapBundle/Resources/doc/4-navbar-generation.md

 ## Auto bootstrap menu

-By adding "automenu" : "navbar" or "automenu": "pills" you can use mopa_boostrap_menu to generate bootstrap3 markup even if your underlying menu doesnt have special menu options or class attributes etc
+By adding "automenu" : "navbar" or "automenu": "pills" you can use opwoco_boostrap_menu to generate bootstrap3 markup even if your underlying menu doesnt have special menu options or class attributes etc

 ```
-{{ mopa_bootstrap_menu('mymenu', {'automenu': 'navbar'}) }}
+{{ opwoco_bootstrap_menu('mymenu', {'automenu': 'navbar'}) }}
 ```

 See below for Special Menu Options, the automenu just sets these based on the root item you provide, and CHANGES the attributes of the children accordingly in a magic way.